Your Child's Mouth|

 As soon as two teeth touch each other, floss between them once a day.
 You can use regular floss or special plastic floss holders.

 Talk to your doctor or dentist about fluoride.
-If your child drinks water that isn't fluoridated, he or she may need fluoride treatments or supplements.
+Children need extra fluoride if they:

 At some point, your child will want to use the toothbrush.
 It's OK to give him or her a turn.
 But afterward you should always brush your child's teeth a second time.
-Most children won't be able to brush their teeth well on their own until they are about 8 years old.
+Most children won't be able to brush their teeth well on their own until they are about 8 years old, but certainly no earlier than age 6.

 Children who are at high risk for cavities can get sealants placed on their teeth.
 Dental sealants are plastic coverings that are placed over the grooves of teeth to protect them from decay.